FBW32/pb-basic-test/README.md

 * Use a ternary operator to complete this task.
 Create a function named "_isRaining_".
 If true, print "_wet day - you need an umbrella_".
 If false, print "_dry day - leave your umbrella at home_".

 ### Loops
 * Create a function named "_geometricalSequence_" and use a loop to print the following sequence: _`1 2 4 8 16 32 64 128 256`_.
+Concatenate each value to a string and return a string.

 * Create a function named "_multiplesOfThree_" and use a loop to print the first five multiples of three: _`3 6 9 12 15`_.
+Concatenate each value to a string and return a string.

 ### Math
 * Create a function named "_powerOf_" which takes an integer as an argument and returns the integer to the power of itself.
 You should use a Math Object to make the calculation.